AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/portfolios-overview/portfolio-overview.md

 ## Access needed to create portfolios

 You must have Edit access to Portfolios in your access level to create and manage Portfolios, and you must have Manage permissions on a Portfolio to be able to edit it.
-You must have View permissions on a Portfolio to be able to see it.
+You must have View permissions on a Portfolio to be able to see it.\
-For information about access to Portfolios, see [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).
+For information about access to Portfolios, see [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).\
 For information about permissions to Portfolios, see [Share a portfolio](../../../workfront-basics/grant-and-request-access-to-objects/share-a-portfolio..md).

 For information about using Programs, see [Create a program](../../../manage-work/portfolios/create-and-manage-programs/create-program.md).

 ## Adobe Workfront portfolio methodology

-In Workfront, you can add projects to portfolios to create and organize your portfolios.
+In [!DNL Workfront], you can add projects to portfolios to create and organize your portfolios.

 We recommend that you follow these steps for an efficient organization of your portfolios:

 1. Create a Business Case for a project and associate the project with a Portfolio.
 1. Associate Resource Pools with projects as you build their Business Case.
-1. Get the Business Case approved by your Portfolio Manager.
+1. Get the [!UICONTROL Business Case] approved by your Portfolio Manager.
 1. Manage the performance of your projects within the portfolio in the Portfolio Optimizer.

 To create efficient portfolios that bring value to your organization, you must start with a Project Request where you define the Business Case for each project which is later added to the portfolio.

-The Business Case contains the following information:
+The [!UICONTROL Business Case] contains the following information:

 * General information about the project (description, Portfolio and Program assignments, Project Owner and Sponsor)
 * The goals or objectives of the project